anonymous-editor/BRMM/JSONEDITING.md

 - Discord: Provide everything in the file attachment's url up to and including the `?` symbol.
 Another example is provided below.
     * Original URL: `https://cdn.discordapp.com/attachments/751767065970475093/1188166613237772488/AdvancedScopes_RD_BOOSTY.zip?ex=65998963&is=65871463&hm=797a20e50d5b7d1ba18e31048b97484174ede19056c0142bd659361d72d0fda1&`
     * Modified URL: `https://cdn.discordapp.com/attachments/751767065970475093/1188166613237772488/AdvancedScopes_RD_BOOSTY.zip?`

+### "installpath/deinstallpath"

+The last few options for functionality are the `installpath` and `deinstallpath` options for naming the downloaded files.
+Naming these options depends on how you packaged your mod in Unreal Engine.

+- If your mod is a `.zip` file:
+    1. Copy/Paste the zip file's name (with `.zip`).
+    2. Add a `/` to the beginning of the file's name.
+    3. Insert the edited name into `installpath`
+    4. Insert the same value into `deinstallpath`, but without `.zip` at the end of it.

+- If your mod is a `.pak' file:
+    2.